NicholasSynovic/nicholassynovic.github.io/content/summaries/automated-payment-terminal-testing-how-to-achieve-continuous-integration-for-systems-that-are-almost-impossible-to-virtualize.md

 title: 'A summary of Automated Payment Terminal Testing: How to Achieve Continuous Integration for Systems that are Almost Impossible to Virtualize by Martin Gloor et al.'
-description: Posted in IEEE Computer Volume 55; Issue 4, 2022
+description: Posted in IEEE Computing Edge, December 2022
-summary: Posted in IEEE Computer Volume 55; Issue 4, 2022
+summary: Posted in IEEE Computing Edge, December 2022

 categories: [summary, magazine, article]
 citations: [https://doi.org/10.1109/MS.2021.3094955]